TheWisePigeon/pigeonverse/posts/Build_a_blog.md

 ---
-Title: Build a blog
+Title: Build a blog with Go templates
 PostedAt: 29 02 2024
 Slug: Build_a_blog
-TLDR: Learn how to build a blog using Golang
+TLDR: Learn how you can build a simple blog using golang and the html/template library
 ---

 # Hello this is a great title